 The pier, column or structural element of the sign shall be externally illuminated to highlight the main architectural element and design character of the sign regardless of any tenant sign panel illumination.
-The column feature should consist of steel of masonry materials that provide a strong connection to the project architecture.
+The column feature should consist of steel and or masonry materials that provide a strong connection to the individual project architecture.

 For mixed use or multi-tenant developments, or developments requiring large signs, signage that recognizes or celebrates South Nevada Avenue as its destination or district is highly encouraged (See Primary Sign Feature - E.).
 Such signs can be located to the street side of the structural pier or column of the freestanding sign and may project a maximum of 2'-6" over the dedicated sidewalk easement.
+The overhanging side should provide a minimum 10' clearance over the sidewalk.
+These sign standards shall not reduce the size or height requirements/allowances as provided in the City Code.